epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 # Cinematic Dynamics: Exploring Film Genres, Release Timing, and Success Factors

 Datastory
 Discover how the seasons shape the cinematic landscape by diving into our fascinating datastory.
-Follow this link to explore the captivating impact of time on the world of cinema : [Timing is Everything](https://scherkao31.github.io/timing_is_everything/)
+Follow this link to explore the captivating impact of time on the world of cinema : [Is Timing Everything](https://scherkao31.github.io/timing_is_everything/)

 ## Abstract: